gpenverne/api-recipe/README.md

 ```

 ### Exec a recipe using the front
 Just click on the picture to make a toggle execution.
-Your http server should target the web/ subfolder
+Your http server should target the web/ subfolder.

 ## Actions
 An action is a string following this syntax: provider_name:provider_method:optional_argument .